What Is the Medical Information Bureau (MIB)?

 - Final Expense Life Insurance

-Your MIB report includes information about your medical history, including diagnoses and treatment of illness, as well as other personal factors like your driving record, employment and whether or not you participate in any dangerous activities, like skydiving.
-Information listed in the report includes:
+Your Medical Information Bureau report includes information about your medical history, including diagnoses and treatment of illness, as well as other personal factors like your driving record, employment and whether or not you participate in dangerous activities, like skydiving.
+The information listed in the MIB report includes:

 - Date of any previous life insurance applications